Funding Opportunities for Graduate Students

 Departmental Travel and Research Grants

-Graduate students who wish to attend a conference (i.e., ACSP, APA, PN etc.) or receive research travel funding, can apply for conference travel funding from the department.
+Graduate students who wish to attend a conference (i.e., ACSP, APA, PN, etc.) or receive research travel funding, can apply for conference travel funding from the department.
 Prior to attending, the student must complete a Student Financial Commitment form indicating the conference and the estimated budget for expenses.
-If approved for funding, upon return to campus, the student can then complete an AAP Travel Reimbursement Form with receipts for a reimbursement of a portion of the total expenses to the Business Service Center, 140 E. Sibley Hall.
+If approved for funding, upon return to campus, the student can then complete a Payment/Reimbursement Form with receipts for reimbursement of a portion of the total expenses to the City and Regional Planning Office, 106 West Sibley Hall.
 Limited funds for research travel may also be available.

 Graduate Student Cooperative Internship Program